MRU-COMP1502-201901/COMP-1502-001-W19/assignment/1/assignment1.md

 For the first phase, you will be provided with code that will provide a menu for the time keeper and stubs of methods to tie together the menu with the code you will write.

-You will be responsible for creating a `Player` class to encapsulate a player and a `Player List` class to encapsulate a list of players, and for connecting those classes to the menu to provide the functionality.
+You will be responsible for creating a `Player` class to encapsulate a player and a `Player List` class to encapsulate a list of players, and for connecting those classes in the Menu class provide the functionality specified by each method stub in the menu class.

-Please remember to keep the [due dates](duedates.md) in mind.
+Please keep the [due dates](duedates.md) in mind.

 ## The Classes